Y0Coss/docs-fork/pages/public_cloud/quantum_computing/getting-started-emulators/guide.en-gb.md

 We would love to help answer questions and appreciate any feedback you may have.

-Please send us your questions, feedback, and suggestions regarding Quantum notebooks:
+Please send us your questions, feedback, and suggestions regarding Quantum Notebooks:

-* In the #quantum-computing channel of the OVHcloud [Discord server](https://discord.gg/ovhcloud).
+- In the #quantum-computing channel of the OVHcloud [Discord server](https://discord.gg/ovhcloud).